 Other kids wanted to grow up and be princesses and pop stars.
 I wanted to grow up and live freely and fully as a mutant.

 I saw there was a lot of pain in the world, and I wanted a way to make a difference.
 I spent elementary school reading about telekinesis and attempting risky stunts to encourage my powers to manifest.
-As I got older and my powers didn't materialize in the ways that I had hoped, I realized I needed to find another way to help bring ease to people’s suffering.
+As I got older and my powers didn't materialize in the ways that I had hoped, I realized that I needed to find another way to help bring ease to people’s suffering.
 Becoming a licensed psychotherapist was the closest alternative I had to becoming a superhero.
-I wanted people to know that they aren't alone.
-I wanted to help them feel better.

-Over the last 10 years, I’ve come to recognize that the pain I saw in the world as a child wasn’t just “out there”, it was also inside of me.
+Over the last 11 years, I’ve come to recognize that the pain I saw in the world as a child wasn’t just “out there”, it was also inside of me.
 I felt things, things that happened to me, but also the things that were happening to others around me.
-We are wired for connection, drawn to community and interdependence the way flowers tilt towards the sun.
+We are wired for connection, drawn to community and interdependence the same way that flowers tilt toward the sun.
 The best and most challenging parts of our lives are feelings.
-As we shift our relationship to how we feel, we shift the trajectory of our entire lives.
+As we shift our relationship to how we feel, we also shift the trajectory of our entire lives.
 But most of us weren’t taught that feelings were okay.
 For some of us, feelings were bad, messy, shameful, wrong, or just not important.

 I leave this note as an open permission slip for you to feel your feelings.
 I hope you will treat yourself with kindness and compassion on your journey inwards, and that you will remember that we have an unwavering ability to heal, and we don’t have to do it alone.